Lightweight WordPress Analytics: I Measured Them All

 | Google Analytics 4 (gtag.js) | 394,856 | 139,121 | About 100× the privacy-first tools |

 Plausible's tracker is smaller than ours.
 Their base script focuses on pageviews and basic events.
 Clickport's tracker is heavier because it also handles engagement (scroll depth, time on page, copy detection, click tracking), goal events (form submissions, custom events), and the engagement score logic.
-Different feature set, different weight.
-If pageviews are all you need, Plausible's 1.3 KB is mathematically lighter than our 2.8 KB.
-The 1.5 KB difference is roughly 0.001% of a typical 200 KB WordPress homepage payload, so the choice between the two should be made on features, not bytes.
+More features, more weight.
+If pageviews are all you need, Plausible's 1.3 KB is lighter than our 2.8 KB.
+But the 1.5 KB gap is roughly 0.001% of a typical 200 KB WordPress homepage.
+So the choice between the two comes down to features, not bytes.

 Koko Analytics claims a 500-byte tracker.
-I could not verify this from outside because their plugin embeds the script inline rather than serving it from a public URL, but the figure is consistent with their architecture: Koko writes everything to your local WordPress database with no remote endpoint, so the script can be minimal.
+I could not verify this from outside, because their plugin embeds the script inline rather than serving it from a public URL.
+But the figure fits their architecture: Koko writes everything to your local WordPress database with no remote endpoint, so the script can stay tiny.
 I will take their number on faith.
 It is smaller than ours.

-The takeaway: the script-tag analytics category (Plausible, Fathom, Umami, Clickport, Simple Analytics) is tightly clustered between 1 and 4 KB gzipped.
-Differences inside this range do not really matter for Core Web Vitals.
-The difference between this range and gtag.js absolutely does.
+So here is the takeaway.
+The script-tag category (Plausible, Fathom, Umami, Clickport, Simple Analytics) is clustered tightly between 1 and 4 KB gzipped.
+Differences inside that range do not matter for Core Web Vitals.
+The gap between that range and gtag.js does.

 The plugins, weighed: PHP code Google never sees

 PageSpeed Insights tests what a visitor's browser sees.
 It does not test what your WordPress server has to load on every request.
-A WordPress analytics plugin can be tiny on the wire and gigantic on disk, and your server still has to read, parse, and hold that PHP in memory every time WordPress boots.
+A plugin can be tiny on the wire and gigantic on disk.
+Your server still has to read, parse, and hold that PHP in memory every time WordPress boots.

 I downloaded the latest stable .zip of each WordPress-native analytics plugin from wordpress.org.
 Here are the file sizes: